-I’m food driven, so I set myself a task and when I complete it I get a snack or a coffee.
+If you’re food driven, so set yourself a task and when you complete it, get a snack or a coffee.
 Yep, that simple.

-When I really am hardcore procrastinating I go back to when I started and revisit everything I’ve have done this far.
-I like to have a calendar reminder set for once a month, and to write down all my stats and activities/actions I’ve taken so I can see how the project has grown.
-This way when I’m struggling with motivation, I can look back at my growth and then share the news (#humblebrag) to a loved one.
+When you’re really hardcore procrastinating. go back to when you started and revisit everything you’ve have done this far.
+You can even have a calendar reminder set for once a month, and to write down all your stats and activities/actions you’ve taken so you can see how the project has grown.
+This way when you’re struggling with motivation, you can look back at your growth and then share the news (#humblebrag) to a loved one.

 If you’re not sure where to start - create a plan…

-If I’m feeling overwhelmed with everything that needs to be done, I start by writing a list.
+If you’re feeling overwhelmed with everything that needs to be done, start by writing a list.

 “A major source of stress in our lives comes from the feeling that we have an impossible number of things to do.
 If you take on a project and try to do the whole thing all at once, you’re going to be overwhelmed.”